mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

 ### Get and manipulate the data for plotting

+Similarly to the cell area pattern section, we now plot the cell elongation pattern on the tissue.
+We use the TissueMiner `mqf_fg_nematics_cell_elong()` function to retrieve the data, and the `render_frame()` and `render_movie()` functions to overlay the quantified data on the tissue and create a video.

 * Using the **TissueMiner grammar**, one can get all cell properties and cell contours in one step